Safest Places to Visit in Mexico

 Safety landscape

-Law enforcement agencies have implemented several initiatives to prevent crime and track down offenders, such as installing security cameras in public places and hiring additional officers.
+Law enforcement agencies have implemented several initiatives to prevent violent crime and track down offenders, such as installing security cameras in public places and hiring additional officers.

-Criteria for safe destinations
+Criteria for Safe Destinations

 We used local crime data, along with the travel advisory level for Campeche, to assess safety in Calakmul.
 Campeche has the lowest advisory level issued by the U.S. Department of State, indicating that travelers don't need to take any special safety precautions.
+Calakmul is, thus, one of the safest cities in Mexico.

-Safety tips for travelers
+Safety Tips for Travelers

 If you decide to add Calakmul to your itinerary, follow these travel tips to enhance your family's safety: